-The Planning screen occurs every 3-5 years during the development of the MPO's Long Range Transportation Needs Plan (LRTP) in urbanized areas, with the exception of the FIHS facilities.
+The Planning Screen occurs every three to five years during the development of the MPO's Long Range Transportation Needs Plan (LRTP) in urbanized areas, with the exception of the FIHS facilities.
 In MPO and non-MPO areas, the Planning Screen occurs on the FIHS Cost Feasible Plan.
 FDOT staff will be responsible for uploading the FIHS project information into the ETDM GIS database in both rural and urban areas.
 This review allows the ETAT to comment on the impact of projects very early in the planning process.
 It also allows the ETAT to provide plans, programs, and technical reports that are not contained in existing databases, but are an important part of an agency's resource management and protection initiatives and may affect a proposed project.
 This will enable planners to adjust project concepts to avoid or minimize adverse impacts and to identify mitigation alternatives and costs.
-Secondary and cumulative effects will be evaluated on a systemwide and project basis in connection with the Planning screen.
+Indirect and cumulative effects will be evaluated on a system-wide and project basis in connection with the Planning Screen.
 The LRTPs are updated by the MPOs every three to five years, depending on the air quality designation by the U.S. Environmental Protection Agency.
 The FIHS Cost Feasible Plan is updated by FDOT every five years depending on funding and legislative issues.
-The Planning screen table contained in the respective agency appendices identifies the information available to the ETAT during the Planning screen (via the environmental screening tool).
+The Planning Screen table contained in the respective AOAs identifies the information available to the ETAT during the Planning Screen (via the EST).
 This table also addresses FHWA/FDOT and the ETAT's review and coordination responsibilities.
-The review will take place through the Internet and all comments will be entered directly into the environmental screening tool comment section and saved for subsequent review and use.
+The review will take place through the Internet, and all comments will be entered directly into the EST comment section and saved for subsequent review and use.